s-weissbach/neuroimage_denoiser/README.md

 All files will be written as a `.tiff`file.

-If you need other file formats to be supported, feel free to open an issue on GitHub.
+If you require other file formats to be supported, feel free to open an issue on GitHub.

 ## Example